Environmental Policy / Medium-to Long-Term Environmental Targets / Achievements

 Renewable energy business General leasing

-Scope of calculation In-house power generation (including PPA), financing and project finance projects handled by the Environmental and Energy Business Unit General leasing projects for renewable energy equipment handled by the Corporate Business Unit
+Scope of calculation In-house power generation (including PPA), financing and project finance projects handled by the Global Environment Business Unit General leasing projects for renewable energy equipment handled by the Corporate Business Unit

 Applicable power generation methods Solar power, wind power, hydro power, biomass, geothermal Same as on the left

-Calculation method CO2 reduction contribution is calculated by multiplying our share of power generation in each fiscal year by the International Energy Agency (IEA) emission factor.
-The estimated reduction amount is calculated using a specific algorithm to determine the power generation volume and then multiplying it by the capacity utilization rate and the IEA emission factor.
+Calculation method Avoided emissions are calculated by multiplying our share of power generation in each fiscal year by the International Energy Agency (IEA) emission factor.
+Avoided emissions are calculated by multiplying the power generation capacity determined by a specific logic, capacity utilization rate and the IEA emission factor.

 Targets related to Japan's Act on the Promotion of Plastic Resources Circulation